ne0lith/cyberdrop-dl_looper/readme.md

 To run the program:

 - Execute `looper.bat` for normal looping.
+The default loop count is 20. `set "loop_count=20"`
 - Execute `looper_mods.bat` for looping with the option to backup your logs directory and urls file after each run, and send run results via discord webhook.
+The default loop count is 20. `set "loop_count=20"`

 Be sure to edit either .bat file for any user configurables. i.e. `looper_mods.bat` requires the name of the specific profile you need archived.